apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 In the UI, *Unmanage VM* action can be used in virtual machine view. |UnmanageButton.png|

-Alternately, the same operation can also be carried out using *Unmanage Instance* action in *Import/Export Instances* view under the *Tools* section.
+Alternately, the same operation can also be carried out using *Unmanage Instance* action in *Import-Export Instances* view under the *Tools* section.

 |UnmanageInstance.png|